datascijedi/website/CONTRIBUTING.md

 Each month, update website with a new JEDI corner article.

 1) Save photo of author or article image to images/jedi-corner
 2) In jedi-corner.yml, copy entry from previous month.
-Edit article information, Committ changes.
+Edit article information, Commit changes.

 ### Accessibility Tips